 Experience the deafening roar of a sold-out Sun Bowl Stadium or Don Haskins Center, and you’ll quickly understand why die-hard UTEP fans call themselves Miner Maniacs.

 There has been much to cheer about in UTEP Athletics’ history.
-The football team has played in 13 bowl games, and the men’s basketball squad has participated in 17 NCAA Tournaments and reached the postseason seven times in the past 10 years.
-The women’s basketball team has won two Conference USA titles in the last six years and set a school record with 29 victories during the 2011-12 season.
+The football team has played in 13 bowl games, and the men’s basketball squad has participated in 17 NCAA Tournaments and reached the postseason eight times in the past 11 years.
+The women’s basketball team has won two Conference USA titles in the last decade and was runner-up in the Women’s National Invitation Tournament in 2014 after selling out the Don Haskins Center twice.
 Overall UTEP has won 25 NCAA titles, including 21 in cross country and track and field.